Rick-Phoenix/sketch/docs/src/presets/git.md

 >`{{#include ../../../sketch/tests/output/presets/cmd}}`

-With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates to generate to the list (which is what we did here).

-Tree output:
+To get this tree output:

 ```
 {{#include ../../../sketch/tests/output/presets/tree_output.txt}}
 ```

+>ℹ️ With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates to generate to the list (which is what we did here).

 <details>
 <summary>pre-commit-config.yaml output</summary>